cjkoepke1/greek-hagiography/about.md

 Marks of punctuation include the period and the comma, the raised dot · (equivalent to the English colon and semi-colon), and the question mark ; (equivalent to '?').
 Guillemets are employed to offset dialogue.

-Chapter and section breaks follow those established by the *Acta Sanctorum* texts.
+Chapter and section breaks follow those established by the editors of the *Acta Sanctorum*.

 ---